reynhout/chrx/README.md

 **chrx** can install additional software packages after installing your new operating system, using the `-p PACKAGE` option.

+This option is not yet supported on Fedora!

 You can install any package in the Ubuntu repositories via this method, plus a few non-Ubuntu packages for which **chrx** has